-At December 31, 2016, approximately 47% of CCL's outstanding debt was subject to variable interest rates.
-Increases in short-term interest rates would directly impact the amount of interest the Company pays.
-Significant increases in short-term interest rates will increase borrowing costs and could have a material adverse impact of the financial results of the Company.
+At December 31, 2017, approximately 66% of the Company's outstanding debt was subject to variable interest rates.
+Increases in short-term interest rates would directly impact interest costs.
+Significant increases in short-term interest rates will increase borrowing costs and could have a material adverse impact on the financial results of the Company.